gasparyanartur/iot-project-remote-car/README.md

 |-----------------|-----------------|-----------------|--------------------|
 | Artur Gasparyan |    ag223pe      | 09 August 2022  | 60h               |

 This section will explain how to replicate the project as well as elaborate on the system along with the corresponding design decisions.
+Some sections might be poorly ordered because the tutorial follows a strict template for the assignment, so one might need to skim the content before diving in further.

 The end goal of the project is to create a remote robot that can autonomously navigate in an environment given a desired destination.
 To this goal, the work up to this point can be seen as a subgoal.
 To create a mobile robot, one must first remotely control actuators and sensors over a network.

-In this project, a robot car was programmed to communicate with a server over a WiFi-connection.
+In this project, a robot car was programmed to communicate with a server over a WiFi connection.
 This server then communicates with a website over an additional server, which serves as the interface between human and robot.
 From this interface, a user can control the motors of the robot, and see the sensor values, which get broadcasted from the robot to the server.

-Due to my inexperience with IOT and embedded systems, this project took a considerable amount of time; roughly 60 hours.
+Due to my inexperience with IoT and embedded systems, this project took a considerable amount of time; roughly 60 hours.
 Much of this time was spent debugging external libraries which, as it turns out, have some slight incompatibilities with the hardware I selected.
 Regardless, the result is mostly functional in the sense that most remaining faults are known limitations within the scope of the project.

 ### Objective